Ever notice how working on your laptop from the comfort of your own couch often leads to discomfort in your neck?

 Mobile devices like laptops, tablets and cell phones allow you to work anytime, anywhere.
 But this can make it harder for you to be sure you’re doing it safely.

 These devices all pose ergonomic challenges, but there are ways to minimize the risk.

 The ergonomic problems with laptops

 The ergonomic challenge laptops present is simple.
-Because the keyboard and monitor are attached, either the keyboard is too high to properly position your wrists and arms, or the monitor is too low, leading to neck strain.
-And of course, if you use your laptop computer in your lap, as the name suggests, neck pain will likely follow.
+Because the keyboard and monitor are attached, either the keyboard is too high to properly position your wrists and arms, or the monitor is too low to look straight ahead as you work.
+So, if you use your laptop computer in your lap, as the name suggests, neck pain will likely follow.

 If you’re working on your laptop at a desk in your home office, you can use either a docking station, or an external keyboard and mouse with a riser to work comfortably.
-A docking station connects a closed laptop to an external keyboard, mouse and monitor.
+A docking station connects your closed laptop to an external keyboard, mouse and monitor.
 Risers lift the laptop monitor up to eye level, and the external keyboard can be positioned so your arms and wrists are in a neutral position.
 A riser can simply be a few books to set the laptop on, or any other means of raising the level of the monitor.
 It is best to have the remote keyboard and mouse at the same level, to ensure proper posture with both wrists.

-- Eyes should be looking straight ahead at the monitor, not up or down.
+- Eyes looking straight ahead at the monitor, not up or down

-- Upper arms should be resting comfortably at your sides.
+- Upper arms resting comfortably at your sides

-- Wrists should be straight and flat when using your keyboard and mouse.
-They shouldn’t be flexed, or deviated sideways, up or down.
+- Wrists are straight and flat when using your keyboard and mouse, not flexed, or deviated sideways, up or down.

 Unless you carry a riser and external keyboard around with you, it’s not likely that you’ll be able to create an ergonomic setup at a coffee shop, library or inside your car.
 Minimize the amount of time you spend working on your laptop in these environments.
 If you need to move around while entering information into your laptop for some reason, such as doing inventory, use a cradle that goes over the shoulders.